lily-nguyen/altf/readme.txt

+This is a plugin to highlights occurrences of a selected text.

+For adding the plugin into Eclipse:
 - copy the .jar file to dropin folder in Eclipse
+- restart Eclipse

+For using:
-- select the text in a file and press Alt+F. all occurrences of the text will be marked
+- select a text in a file
+- press Alt+F, all positions of text will be marked
-- for remove highlights, select nothing and press Alt+F again
+- to remove the highlights, select nothing and press Alt+F again.

+Hope that can help!